ducakar/openzone/README.md

 ### Long Build Instructions ###

-For building all supported configurations you can use `ports.sh` and `build.sh` scripts. `ports.sh` (see Tools section) downloads and builds all required libraries for NaCl and Android platforms (NaCL SDK and Android SDK + NDK are required for this, of course), while `build.sh` builds OpenZone for all platforms.
+For building all supported configurations you can use `ports.sh` and `build.sh` scripts. `ports.sh` (see Tools section) downloads and builds all required libraries for Emscripten and NaCl platforms (NaCL or Emscripten SDK is required for this, of course), while `build.sh` builds OpenZone for all platforms.
 You can change variables at top of both scripts to change the list of enabled platforms and whether you want to make debug or a release build.

 Build scripts use Ninja as low-level build system instead of Make which is the default for CMake.